THE BLUE PLAQUE ROUTE

 • Mr Horne and the school bell: - one of the first Headmaster's could be relied upon to communicate the time first thing in the morning.

 And so a new era began with the ring of the school bell.
 The hand bell is still used today and is heard throughout the village if the wind's in the right direction.
-Long before everyone owned a ‘wireless’ people could set their watches by the school bell with confidence as, during term time, the Headteacher, Mr Horne went to the Post Office to check his watch before it was rung.
+Long before everyone owned a ‘wireless’ people could set their watches by the school bell with confidence as, during term time, the Headteacher, Mr Horne went to the Post Office to check the time before the school bell sounded.

 • The School Log Book: - these go back to 1895 and give an insight into the many changes and travails of both staff and pupils